 Fixing wobbly or broken porch railings is a trick-or-treat safety must.
 They can cause severe injuries if anyone leans on them a little too hard.
 Hire a contractor or handyman to fix the problem before your guests arrive.

 Steps can get slippery in damp weather.
 Prepare by applying friction tape ($16 for a 60-foot roll of one-inch-wide tape) to steps.

 If your neighborhood is at risk for an early freeze, stock up on ice melt, too ($20 for a 50-pound bag).

 A related Halloween trick-or-treat safety tip: Clear your walk, steps, and stoop of any obstructions like potted plants – and even jack-o'-lanterns.
 Move them where no one can accidentally stumble on them.

 #7 Trick-or-Treat Safety Tips

-Here's a scary statistic: Four times as many child pedestrians are killed on Halloween night than a normal night.
+Here's a scary statistic: On average, over two times as many child pedestrians die on Halloween compared to other days, according to the Children's Safety Network.
 Of all the trick-or-treat safety guidelines, this one could be the most important.